ojroques/cheatsheets/vim-cheatsheet.md

 # VIM cheatsheet

-A list of commands for vim and some vim plugins.
+A list of commands for Vim and Neovim.

 #### Notation
 * **N**      : Normal mode